svalouch/burp_exporter/README.rst

 Quickstart
 **********

 To try it out, create a virtual environment and install it into it.
-Use a regualar burp client to create key and certificate.
+Use a regular burp client to create key and certificate.
 By default, the filenames are:

 * ``ca.pem`` for the CA certificate
 * ``client.key`` containing the clients TLS key